A view southeast of Great Pond from an overlook near the summit of Mt. Phillip in Rome. Photo by Gregor Smith. More…

 On the Trail

 In 2004, the Belgrade Regional Conservation Alliance and Pine Island Camp bought 207 acres on Mount Phillip, including the hiking trail and summit.
-The well-marked, 1.9-mile loop is mostly wide and gentle, and an able-bodied adult can reach the top in about 25 minutes.
+The well-marked, 1.9-mile loop is mostly wide and gentle.
+An able-bodied adult can reach the top in about 25 minutes.
 More…

 Call of the Loon